nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.

-By the nature of the type of application Weeblingo is, it is inconvenient for testers who do not possess some elementary knowledge of Japanese to test our application.
+By the nature of Weeblingo, it is inconvenient for testers who do not possess some elementary knowledge of Japanese to test our application.
 Therefore, to facilitate testers, we have provided a list of flashcards which reside in the database of the current version of application for your reference.
 The link is [here](Flashcards.html).